tsunamireversal-zz/quad/README.md

   - Modification

 ### Conditions:
-  - MIT License must be included in subsequent work.
+  - License must be included in subsequent work.

 ### Limitations:
   No Liability